FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 If you’re a fan of Fujifilm’s film simulations, you might be wondering if you can achieve the same look on your Sony camera.
 After all, Fujifilm is known for its amazing colors and classic film emulations, while Sony colors are often criticized.
 So, if you’ve ever wondered how Sony Film Simulation recipes compare to Fuji Film Simulations, this is the post for you.
 Welcome to the showdown: Fujifilm vs Sony. 🏁

-The good news is that you can actually get very close to Fujifilm’s film simulations on your Sony camera using only the in-camera picture profile settings.
+The good news is that you can actually get very close to Fujifilm’s film simulations on your Sony camera using only the in-camera Picture Profile settings, Kelvin and Color Filter adjustments.
 No need for any external presets, LUTs, or post-processing.

 In this article, I’ll show you how to match your Sony camera with your Fuji camera using the Sony RX100 VI and the Fujifilm X-S10 as examples.
 I’ll compare the film simulations of both cameras side by side.